 Other income (loss) consisted of net realized and net change in unrealized gain (losses) on mortgage-backed securities and financial derivatives.
-For the year ended December 31, 2014, other income income (loss) was \$(20.4) million, and consisted of net realized and change in net unrealized losses of \$(71.4) million on our financial derivatives, partially offset by net realized and change in net unrealized gains of approximately \$51.0 million on our mortgage-backed securities, primarily our Agency RMBS.
+For the year ended December 31, 2014, other loss was \$20.4 million, and consisted of net realized and change in net unrealized gains (losses) of \$(71.4) million on our financial derivatives, partially offset by net realized and change in net unrealized gains (losses) of approximately \$51.0 million on our mortgage-backed securities, primarily our Agency RMBS.
 Long-term interest rates generally declined over the course of the year, causing our mortgage-backed securities to increase in value and our derivatives to decline in value.
-Other income (loss) for the year ended December 31, 2013 was \$(22.4) million and consisted of net realized and change in unrealized losses of \$(63.6) million on our mortgage-backed securities, principally our Agency RMBS, partially offset by net realized and change in net unrealized securities, and change in unrealized losses of \$(63.6) million on our mortgage-backed securities, principally our Agency RMBS, partially offset by net realized and change in net unrealized gains of approximately \$41.2 million on our financial derivatives.
+Other loss for the year ended December 31, 2013 was \$22.4 million and consisted of net realized and change in unrealized gains (losses) of \$(63.6) million on our mortgage-backed securities, principally our Agency RMBS, partially offset by net realized and change in net unrealized gains (losses) of approximately \$41.2 million on our mortgage in net unrealized gains (losses) of approximately \$41.2 million on our financial derivatives.